s4izh/car-tracking-fullstack/README.md

 ### Docker

-The following command will give you a shell in $CONTAINER_NAME:
+The following command will give you a shell in $CONTAINER_NAME, check the `Makefile` since some names are shortened.

 ```bash
 make docker-$CONTAINER_NAME